-Nomination Forms can be found and completed on-line via the Election company's website (Electoral Reform Services) - www.ersvotes.com/mft2019 with requests for paper copies also being made directly with Electoral Reform Services by contacting their Customer Services Team (contact details on page 2).
+Nomination Forms can be found and completed on-line via the election company's website (i.e. Civica Election Services) - www.cesvotes.com/mft2020 with requests for paper copies also being made directly to Civica Election Services by contacting their Customer Services Team (contact details on page 2).

-Please make sure that you follow the checklist on the nomination form and provide all of the details requested (to ensure validity of your nomination).
+Please make sure that you carefully read the 'Candidate Declaration' Section on the candidate nomination form to ensure you meet the mandated Governor Eligibility Criteria, and also follow the checklist on the nomination form providing all of the details requested (to ensure validity of your nomination).